microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

   - **Custom location** - Provides a way for tenant administrators to use their Azure Arc-enabled Kubernetes clusters as a target location for deploying Azure services.

-  - **Container Apps Connected Environment**- Container Apps connected environment enables configuration common across apps but not related to cluster operations.
-Conceptually, it's deployed into the custom location resource, and app developers create apps into this environment.
+  - **Container Apps Connected Environment**- Container Apps connected environment enables common configuration across apps but is not related to cluster operations.
+Conceptually, it's deployed into the Custom location resource, and app developers create apps in this environment.

   - **Container App** - Azure Container Apps manages the details of Kubernetes and container orchestration for you.
 Containers in Azure Container Apps can use any runtime, programming language, or development stack of your choice.